Cris25nkl/AI_Proyect/README.md

 # AI_Proyect

 # Principal concepts
-In this proyect we make a laberingth when we use DF algoritm
+In this proyect we make a labyrinth when we use DF algoritm